ctools/ctools/doc/source/reference_manual/csspec.rst

 model component(s) (hidden parameter ``fix_bkg``).
 The script computes the source flux and its uncertainty in each spectral bin, as well as the significance of the source detection.
-Optionally, it also computes an upper flux limit that is particularily useful in case that the source is not significantly detected within a spectral bin (hidden parameter ``calc_ulim``).
+Optionally, it also computes an upper flux limit that is particularly useful in case that the source is not significantly detected within a spectral bin (hidden parameter ``calc_ulim``).

 The script works on binned and unbinned data.